Degree type(s): Bachelor's

 Respiratory Therapy Bachelor’s Degree Program

-The respiratory therapy program is offered as a Bachelor of Science degree at the University of Mary’s main campus and at CHI St. Alexius Health in Bismarck, North Dakota.
-The four year undergraduate program consists of two years of pre-professional college preparation on the university campus followed by two-years of professional preparation at the CHI St. Alexius Health campus.
+The Respiratory Therapy program is offered as a Bachelor of Science degree at the University of Mary’s main campus and at CHI St. Alexius Health in Bismarck, North Dakota.
+The four-year undergraduate program consists of two years of pre-professional college preparation on the university campus followed by two years of professional preparation at the CHI St. Alexius Health campus.
+With this hands-on patient care experience, students can add a Pre-Med track to their studies to prepare for medical school.

 - Join a program that is nationally recognized for graduate credentialing success and offers a 100 percent graduation rate, graduate employment rate, and graduate pass rate on the licensing exam.